To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Things To Know Before You Buy Dog Booties

-Dog boots are meant to help with traction, weather, allergies and lawn care chemicals.
-The boots will help keep your dog’s paws safe from these elements but still allow him to walk and enjoy the outdoors.
+Dog boots intend to help with traction, weather, allergies, and lawn care chemicals.
+The boots will help keep your dog’s paws safe from these elements while allowing him to walk and enjoy the outdoors.
 Your dog may walk a little funny at first, but this is normal as they adjust to this new accessory.
 But, it will be worth it, in the end, to keep his paws protected.

-Each company suggests a certain way to measure your dog’s paws.
+Each company suggests a specific way to measure your dog’s paws.
 So be sure to see what they recommend and follow the instructions accordingly, so you purchase the proper fit.
 Buying the wrong size could make the boots not fit, and if they’re too small, your dog could suffer damage to his paw.

 Best Dog Boots For Winter